-- Parents are encouraged to come and watch but should not shout instructions from the side- lines with making them to play in all the matches by with services provided by the maid easy scottsdale.
+- Parents are encouraged to come and watch but should not shout instructions from the side- lines with making them to play in all the matches.
 This causes confusion.
 Players should listen for coaches and referee’s instructions only.

 - Parents and spectators should remain behind the side-lines.
 Under no circumstances should parents or spectators go on the field before, during, or in between games.

 - Parents are expected to set a good example for the children at all times by their positive behaviour, sportsmanship, attitude and language.
 Abusive language, behaviour or physical assault of any kind will not tolerated.